 Study dates and times are subject to change.

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

-For further module information, please contact Module Coordinator Charlotte Moen on 01695 657028 or email email@example.com.
+For further module information, please contact the Module Coordinator Charlotte Moen on 01695 657028 or email [email protected].

-This module can be studied on a standalone basis, however, students must have completed module HEA 4037 before commencing this module.
+This module can be studied on a standalone basis, however, students must have completed module HEA4037 or HEA4117 before commencing this module.